chawlaamal170401/Blog-App/README.md

-# This is a NOdeJS application  that can be used to make Personal Bloggs
+# This is a NodeJS application  that can be used to make Personal Bloggs

 ### This is a NodeJS based web application